//this is the mailchimp popup form //ShareThis code for sharing images

 6. State-Specific Laws

-There are also state-specific laws across the 50 states in the US.
-These laws strengthen the provision of the federal laws and are dependent on the community's particular needs.
-For instance, the Elliot-Larsen Civil Rights Act of 1976 prevents discrimination based on the weight and height of an applicant in Michigan.
+State-specific laws exist across the 50 U.S. states.
+These laws strengthen the provision of federal laws and depend on the community's particular needs.
+For instance, the Elliot-Larsen Civil Rights Act of 1976 prevents discrimination based on an applicant's weight and height in Michigan.

 1. Traditional Interview Schedules